Arizona Family Law Forms and Rules

 You may receive a Court order requiring you to fill out an Arizona Affidavit of Financial Information (often called an “AFI”).
 Even if you do not receive a Court order, such form may be required pursuant to Rule 49 of the Arizona Rules of Family Law Procedure.
 You can obtain the form by clicking here.

 Some portions of the AFI are easy to figure out, while other portions can be somewhat confusing.
 The following are answers to common questions that we often receive.
+If you have an attorney, the attorney or his/her staff should be able to help you with these forms.

 - Do I file the AFI with the Court?
 Yes, you should file the AFI and provide a copy to the other party (or his / her attorney if represented).
 During trial or other evidentiary hearing, you will also want to have your AFI admitted into evidence.